sfigg/commercialization-public/design/device-experiences/OEM-credential-guard.md

 When Windows Defender Credential Guard is enabled, Kerberos does not allow unconstrained Kerberos delegation or DES encryption, not only for signed-in credentials, but also prompted or saved credentials.

 **Note:** Beginning with Windows 10 version 1709 and Windows Server version 1709, when Intel TXT or SGX are enabled in a platform via the BIOS, Windows Defender Device Guard and Credential Guard are not impacted and will function as expected.
-Device Guard and Credential Guard are not supported on earlier versions of Windows.
+Device Guard and Credential Guard are not supported on earlier versions of Windows when Intel TXT or SGX are enabled in a platform via the BIOS.

 For a better understanding of what Windows Defender Credential Guard is and what attacks it protects againt, see [Deep Dive into Credential Guard](https://mva.microsoft.com/en-us/training-courses/deep-dive-into-credential-guard-16651).